yu47726/Sophisticated-perspective-takers-are-distinctive/README.md

 ## Data files
 PT_fmri.csv: Perspective-taking scores of fMRI participants.
 PT_EyeMove.csv: Perspective-taking scores of participants in the eye movement experiment.

+PT_Verbal.csv: Perspective-taking scores of participants in the verbal interpretation analyses.

 NetworkBoldData.mat: Data containing the preprocessed time series extracted from regions in the mentalizing network and pain network.

+RestBoldData.mat: Data containing the preprocessed time series extracted from regions in the mentalizing network during resting-state.

 EyeMoveData.mat: Data containing the preprocessed eye-gaze trajectory data.

+TextDissimilarity_matrix.mat: Data containing matrix for the inter-subject dissimilarity of the verbal interpretation.

 ## Scripts files
 TimeDynamic.m: Calculation of inter-subject dissimilarity of time dynamics.